Pavel Datsyuk: Avtomobilist Yekaterinburg: 2019–2021

 Following completion of the 2018–19 season, his third with SKA, Datsyuk left the club as a free agent following the conclusion of his contract.
 On 5 June 2019, despite light speculation of a possible reunion with the Red Wings, Datsyuk opted to continue in the KHL, returning to play in his hometown with Avtomobilist Yekaterinburg on a one-year contract.
 On 10 July 2020, Datsyuk extended with Avtomobilist for another one-year contract.
 He retired in 2021.

+Playing style

+Throughout his career in the NHL, Datsyuk was known as a top two-way forward with stellar play in both the offensive and defensive sides of the game.
+He won the Frank J. Selke Trophy as the league's best defensive forward three straight times in 2008, 2009 and 2010 and was also a finalist six straight times having also been named a finalist in 2011, 2012, 2013.
+In addition to his defensive style of play, Datsyuk was also well known for his backhand shot and ability to deke and maneuver around opposing players while stickhandling, a move that was eventually named "The Datsyukian" and Datsyuk himself being nicknamed "The Magic Man".

 Personal life

-At the age of 18, Datsyuk met his future wife Svetlana in Sverdlovsk.
+At the age of 18, Datsyuk met his future wife Svetlana in Yekaterinburg.
 They married three years later, and had a daughter named Elizabeth in 2004.
 They divorced in 2010.
 Datsyuk got married for a second time in 2012; his new wife is named Maria.
 On 23 April 2014, she gave birth to his second child, a daughter named Vasilisa.
 His third child, a son named Pavel Jr., was born in February 2017.

 He is a Russian Orthodox Christian.